CADLabs/radCAD/README.md

 cd core/
 nix-shell
 make setup
-make release # For Linux
-make release-macos # For macOS
+make release-linux # For Linux make release-macos # For macOS make release-windows # For Windows
 ```

 Set up and enter the Python environment with [Poetry](https://python-poetry.org/):